 SPEECH LANGUAGE PATHOLOGIST

-Brynn holds a Bachelor of Arts degree in Speech/Language Pathology and Audiology from Iona College and a Masters of Arts degree from Queens College, CUNY.
+Brynn holds a Bachelors of Arts degree in Speech/Language Pathology and Audiology from Iona College and a Masters of Arts degree from Queens College, CUNY.
 She is a New York licensed Speech and Language Pathologist and is nationally certified by the American Speech Language Hearing Association (ASHA).
 Brynn began her career at the Children’s Learning Center of United Cerebral Palsy (UCP) in Nassau County, where she worked with children ages 2 through 21.
 She worked closely with team members, including OT’s, PT’s, teachers and families to create and execute individualized multidisciplinary treatment plans.
 Therapy sessions focused on feeding therapy, speech and language therapy as well as augmentative and alternative communication.

 Brynn then transitioned to Southern Westchester BOCES, where she worked with middle and high school students on the Autism Spectrum.
 Therapeutic interventions focused on social pragmatic language, expressive and receptive language skills as well as executive functioning.
 She worked closely with various team members to formulate functional treatment scenarios, which allowed the students to receive therapy during community outings for functional carryover of skills.